monkeseeds/LegacyDock---Open-Source-Legacy-IOS-Hub/README.md

 # LegacyDock

 LegacyDock is an open-source, local-first project for preserving, maintaining, repairing, enhancing, and documenting legacy Apple devices running iOS 6 through iOS 9.
+A passion project catered towards the jaibreaking, sideloading and ios enthusiast communities.
+Have fun!

 ## What Is Included Now